cytomining/CytoTable/docs/source/overview.md

     classDef green fill:#97F0B4,stroke:#333
 ```

-Data sources for pyctyominer-transform are measurement data created from other cell biology image analysis tools.
+Data sources for CytoTable are measurement data created from other cell biology image analysis tools.
 These measurement data are the focus of the data source content which follows.

 ### Data Source Locations